tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

      s "midi" # midichan 1
 ```

-This `takeArp'` function lets you dramatically change the melody by changing either the trig function, its numeric range, its frequency, its segmentation, the scale itself, the number of values taken, and the rhythmic onsets (specified here using `struct`).
+This `takeArp'` function lets you dramatically change the melody by changing either the trig function, its numeric range, its frequency (with `slow` or `fast`), its segmentation, the scale itself, the number of values taken, and the rhythmic onsets (specified here using `struct`).

-This is not the exact code I used for the melody (I lost the code with `:q!`) but it is close.
+This is not the exact code I used for the melody (I lost the code with `:q!` in vim) but it is close.

 I'll briefly go over chords, bass, and production before highlighting the next two tracks.
 This section goes into a bit of microtonal theory, then plug-ins and techniques used for production.

 The chords stabs have the pitches `[0, 4, 9, 14, 22]` in 33-tone, so root, neutral second, Just minor 3rd, perfect 4th, minor 6th.
 It's a kind of a second-inversion minor 7 with a neutral sixth.
 I find the [EDJI ruler](http://micro.soonlabel.com/Scott_Thompson/edjiruler.html) to be very helpful for learning a new temperament.
- I also use some [custom Python tuning tools](https://github.com/TylerMclaughlin/tuning_tools) I made to [convert 12-EDO pitch classes to non-12-EDO approximations](https://github.com/TylerMclaughlin/tuning_tools/blob/master/twelve_to_edo_alternatives.py).
+ I also use some [custom Python tuning tools](https://github.com/TylerMclaughlin/tuning_tools) I made to [convert 12-EDO pitch classes to non-12-EDO approximations](https://github.com/TylerMclaughlin/tuning_tools/blob/master/twelve_to_edo_alternatives.py), but because of the neutral sixth, this chord is unlike any found in 12-EDO.

 The bass pattern is simple, with a steady stream of 16th notes except there are no 16th notes on the quarter note onsets where the kick drum plays.
 This makes the kick and bass sound more like a single instrument and helps with mixing.
 Here's the pattern visualized on a piano roll: